Top 5 Lightweight CRMs for LinkedIn

 How do I choose the right lightweight CRM for my needs?

 To choose the right CRM, first assess your primary goal—whether it's inbox organization (Kondo), social selling (Breakcold), or data automation (Salesflare).
 Next, consider your team's existing workflow, which integrations are essential for your other tools, and how the pricing will scale as your business grows.
-The best approach is to test the free trials or free versions of the top contenders.
+The best approach is to test the free tiers of the top contenders.

 Can I get a free CRM for LinkedIn?